 Legumes are high in folate, potassium, iron, magnesium, and fiber.
 They are quite versatile and you can add them to stews, casseroles, soups, and salads.
 You can also eat legumes as a side dish with your favorite herbs and spices.

 Soybeans are legumes that have been shown to help keep your prostate healthy.
 Soybeans contain isoflavones, which are considered phytoestrogens.
 Choose whole soy foods such as tofu, soy milk, edamame (boiled soybeans), and tempeh.

 To help keep your prostate healthy, eat more unprocessed whole grains and limit refined grains.
 Refined grains are stripped of certain nutrients (B vitamins, vitamin E, and fiber) during the refining process.
 Unprocessed whole grains such as oats, brown rice, barley, and quinoa are great choices that can keep your prostate healthy naturally.
 An easy way to determine whether a packaged food is 100% whole grain is to look for “whole grain” as the first ingredient.

 3. Limit red meat and dairy.

-Some studies have found that too much calcium can increase prostate cancer risk.
+Research also indicates that too much calcium may negatively impact the prostate.
 Adequate calcium is important for bone health, so the goal is to get enough but not too much calcium.
 For most people, 1,000 mg of calcium per day (from food and supplements) is enough.
 Aim to limit your milk and dairy intake to two servings or less per day.

 4. Eat more fatty fish.